-The Draft Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use development, tourism, infrastructure, sustainable development, environmental protection and environmental management.
-These documents include plans and programmes such as those detailed in Appendix II 5 (see also, Section 4 "Section 4", Section 5 "Strategic Environmental regulatory framework for environmental protection and management.
-The information is not exhaustive and it is recommended to consult the Directive, Regulation, Plan or Programme to become familiar with the full details of each.
+The Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use development, tourism, infrastructure, sustainable development, environmental protection and environmental management.
+These documents include plans and programmes such as those detailed in Appendix II (see also, Section 4 "Section 4", Section 5 "Strategic Environmental Objectives", Section 6 ""Description of Alternatives and Section 9 "Mitigation Measures").
+These documents have been subject to their own environmental assessment processes, as relevant, and form the decision-making and consent-granting framework.

-4 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.
+&lt;sup>4 Demonstration of compliance may be supported by monitoring undertaken by the beneficiary.